highered-esricanada/Parallel-GTFS-Workflow/package/code/gtfs_process/data_engineering/readme_aggregate.md

  </ol>

 <br>
 From the 2nd to the 4th bullet point, these outcomes are concatenated and exported into three shapefiles.
 The first stored in the <strong>6_analyses</strong> folder and the latter two outcomes in the <strong>7_requests</strong> folder.
 Schema details with table samples are provided further in this document.
+The Python script can be found at <a href='aggregation.py'>aggregation.py</a>.

 ### B) Outcome Schema & Table Samples